 Skip to contents

-tidyllm is an R package designed to provide a unified interface for interacting with various large language model APIs.
+tidyllm is an R package providing a unified interface for interacting with various large language model APIs.
 This vignette will guide you through the basic setup and usage of tidyllm.

 Installation